 4 Types of Business Writing Styles

 The world of business writing can seem vast.
-Each office seems to have variations of documents, each with their personalized templates and industry focus.
+Each office seems to have variations of documents, each with its personalized templates and industry focus.
 Varying scenarios require varying forms of business writing.
-However, the innumerable documents can be distilled into to four main style categories.
+However, the innumerable documents can be distilled into four main style categories.

 Each category has its overall goal.
 Based on the objective, each of the many business documents falls within these four broad segments.
 Understanding these conceptual divisions will help guide your decisions about your document choice and goal.